£

 Every year, the NHS gives world class treatment to many thousands of people with blood cancer.
 But there are still areas where the NHS could be doing better:

-- When they are diagnosed, just 60% of people with blood cancer completely understand what is wrong with them.
-This is much lower than for breast cancer (77%); prostate cancer (79%); or lung cancer (76%).
-This is why we produce health information to help people understand their type of blood cancer.
+• When they are diagnosed, just 69% of people with blood cancer in England completely understand what is wrong with them.
+This is lower than for breast cancer (81%); prostate cancer (79%); or lung cancer (77%).(14) This is why we produce health information to help people understand their type of blood cancer.

-- Just 33% of people with blood cancer are spoken to about taking part in cancer research.
-That’s about the same as for breast, lung or prostate cancer, but we think it is too low, because taking part in a trial can mean getting access to a promising new treatment not yet available on the NHS.
+• Just 38% of people with blood cancer in England are spoken to about taking part in cancer research.
+That’s about the same as for lung cancer, and higher than for breast and prostate cancer.
+However, we think it's too low, with a further 30% of people with blood cancer saying that they weren’t spoken to about research but would like to have been.
+Taking part in a clinical trial can mean getting access to a promising new treatment not yet available on the NHS.
 You can talk to us and get information about any suitable trials by using our clinical trials service.

 A big part of our work involves campaigning for improvements to healthcare for people with blood cancer.
 Find out how you can support our campaigns.